kallaway/100-days-of-code/r1-unity-log.md

 **R1D5 - August 25th, 2019**
 Completed the sprite challenge from section 3.
 I have been noticing that I have to push myself to keep on advancing on this course.
 My motivation is at an all time low, I rather be wasting time doing stupid stuff, don't know why this is since making games has always been a dream of mine.

+**R1D6 - October 10th, 2020**
+Had to do the Canvas and setup the GameObject for the Choose Your Own Journey project.
+Have everything up and running, and tidied up a bit the assets of the game into their respective folders.